Landry Jones: Coaching career

-Jones joined the Tennessee football coaching staff as an offensive analyst prior to the 2025 season.
+On January 2, 2025, Jones joined the Tennessee football coaching staff as an offensive analyst.

 Personal life

 Jones was named after Dallas Cowboys coach Tom Landry.
 Jones is a Christian and was featured in an "I Am Second" video proclaiming his faith in Jesus Christ.

-He married former Oklahoma Sooner women's basketball guard Whitney Hand-Jones on July 6, 2012 and together they have four children.
+Jones married former Oklahoma Sooner women's basketball guard Whitney Hand-Jones on July 6, 2012, and they have four children together.
 His wife was selected by the San Antonio Stars in the 2013 WNBA draft in the third round with the 32nd overall pick.